 n8n vs Make vs Zapier: Honest Comparison (2026)

-n8n is the cheapest (free self-hosted) and most flexible but requires technical setup.
-Make.com is the best value for non-technical SMBs at $10.59/month.
-Zapier has the most integrations but costs 2-3x more for equivalent workloads.
-Pick n8n if you have a developer, Make if you don’t, and Zapier only if your team is already using it.
+n8n is the cheapest — it’s free if you run it yourself — and it can do almost anything, but you need some tech know-how to set it up.
+Make.com is the best deal for small businesses without a techie on staff, at $10.59/month.
+Zapier connects to the most apps, but for the same amount of work it costs 2-3x more than the others.
+Rule of thumb: pick n8n if you have a developer, Make if you don’t, and Zapier only if your team already uses it.

-I’ve been building automations professionally for over 3 years.
-I’ve used n8n, Make, and Zapier across 50+ client projects — from simple form notifications to complex multi-step workflows with WhatsApp, CRM, and AI.
+I’ve been building automations for a living for over 3 years.
+I’ve used all three — n8n, Make, and Zapier — on more than 50 client projects, everything from a simple “email me when someone fills out this form” up to big multi-step jobs that tie together WhatsApp, customer databases, and AI.

 TL;DR

-- Zapier — Easiest to learn but most expensive ($19.99/mo).
-Best for non-technical users who need it working in 10 minutes
+- Zapier — The easiest to learn, but also the priciest ($19.99/mo).
+Best for people with no tech background who just want it working in 10 minutes

 “Zapier connects more than 7,000 apps, helping you create automated workflows without writing code.” — Zapier official site